Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Retrieval analysis

 \subsection{FREE model retrieval}

-The FREE retrieval analysis yields a best-fit spectrum that is largely featureless, with residuals exceeding $3\sigma$ at the blue-end data points (1.155 and 1.199\,$\upmu$m).
-These two points dominate the $\chi^{2}$ value, leading to an in general poor fit.
+The FREE retrieval analysis yields a best-fit spectrum that is largely featureless, with residuals exceeding $3\sigma$ at the blue-end datapoints (1.155 and 1.199\,$\upmu$m).
+These two points dominate the $\chi^{2}$ value, leading to a generally poor fit.

-\citet{haynes2015} attributed the unusually large depths at 1.155 and 1.199\,$\upmu$m to a high abundance of TiO, yet subsequent joint retrievals \citep{changeat2022} combining HST and Spitzer data and later HRS studies have contested the presence of dayside TiO \citep{Herman2020,cont2021}.
-To test this hypothesis, we ran several forward models with temperature inversion layers including only H, He and TiO, assuming different TiO abundances, and find that the TiO abundance must be $\geq 10^{-4}$ to account for the observed 1.155 and 1.199\,$\upmu$m depths.
-However, such high TiO abundance should lead the eclipse depths of the CH4$_{\rm on}$ and CO bands (especially the latter one) to be significantly higher than our measured depths, and TiO should be detected in the HR studies \citep{Nugroho2017, Herman2020, cont2021, serindag2021}.
+\citet{haynes2015} attributed the unusually large depths at 1.155 and 1.199\,$\upmu$m to a high abundance of TiO, but subsequent joint retrievals \citep{changeat2022} combining HST and Spitzer data and later HRS studies have contested the presence of dayside TiO \citep{Herman2020,cont2021}.
+To test this hypothesis, we ran several forward models with temperature inversion layers that included only H, He, and TiO, assuming different TiO abundances, and found that the TiO abundance must be $\geq 10^{-4}$ to account for the depths observed 1.155 and 1.199\,$\upmu$m.
+However, such a high TiO abundance should lead the eclipse depths of the CH4$_{\rm on}$ and CO bands (especially the latter) to be significantly higher than our measured depths, and TiO should be detected in HR studies \citep{Nugroho2017, Herman2020, cont2021, serindag2021}.

-We thus argue that the large 1.155 and 1.199\,$\upmu$m depths can not be due to a high TiO abundance.
-Rather, it should come from their imperfect pulsation signal correction. \citet{haynes2015} noticed the pulsation signals in their lightcurves, and modeled pulsation signals by sine functions.
-However, such procedure was later found only capable of removing $\sim10$\% of the pulsation noise \citep{zhang2018}, and thus leaving substantial pulsational residuals in at least some of the HST/WFC3 light curves.
+We therefore argue that the large depths of 1.155 and 1.199\,$\upmu$m cannot be due to a high TiO abundance; rather, they come from their imperfect correction of the pulsation signal. \citet{haynes2015} noticed the pulsation signals in their light curves and modeled the pulsation signals using sine functions.
+However, such a procedure was later found to only be capable of removing $\sim10$\% of pulsation noise \citep{zhang2018}, thus leaving substantial pulsational residuals in at least some of the HST/WFC3 light curves.
 Given that WASP-33 is an A-type star, pulsational noise affects the precision of eclipse depth measurements much more significantly at shorter wavelengths, and thus the 1.155 and 1.199\,$\upmu$m depths should still be affected by pulsation noise.
-To mitigate this, and given that the two bluest data points are inconsistent with the other data points, we exclude the 1.155 and 1.199\,$\upmu$m data points in the subsequent retrieval analysis.
+To mitigate this and given that the two bluest datapoints are inconsistent with the other datapoints, we excluded the 1.155 and 1.199\,$\upmu$m datapoints in the subsequent retrieval analysis.